Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 The issue is not that continuity is absent.

-The issue is that the current support model is still too informal for infrastructure of this scope and importance.
+The issue is that the current stewardship model is still too informal for infrastructure of this scope and importance.

 ## Risk profile